Undline/UndChain/readme.md

 # What is UndChain

-UndChain is a PoU (Proof of Utility) blockchain; that can best be thought of as a decentralized cloud service that anyone can participate with.
-There are three different utilities that can be performed on the network.
+UndChain is a PoU (Proof of Utility) blockchain; that can best be thought of as a decentralized cloud service in which anyone can participate.
+There are three different utilities that can be performed on the network, that work together to create similar functionality as conventional cloud service providers.

 1. **Computation** - The thought behind this function would be items that either are too complex for a ordinary machine to complete in a reasonable amount of time (training AI models, 3D rendering or DNA sequencing) or something that requires modifying data that must be shared with a group (think servers).